-Imperial Credit Mortgage Holdings, Inc., a Maryland corporation (the "Company"), directly or through agents, dealers or underwriters designated from time to time, may issue and sell from time to time one or more of the following types of its securities (the "Securities"): (i) shares of its Common Stock, \$0.01 par value per share ("Common Stock"); (ii) shares of its Preferred Stock, \$0.01 par value per share, in one or more series ("Preferred Stock"); (ii) debt securities, in one or more series, any series of which may be either senior debt securities or subordinated debt securities (collectively, "Debt Securities" and, as appropriate, "Senior Debt Securities" or "Subordinated Debt Securities"); (iv) warrants to purchase shares of Common Stock ("Common Stock Warrants"); Preferred Stock ("Preferred Stock Warrants"); and Debt Securities ("Debt Warrants and together with Common Stock Warrants and Preferred Stock Warrants, collectively, "Securities Warrants"); and (v) any combination of the foregoing, either individually or as units consisting of one or more of the foregoing types of Securities.
+Impac Mortgage Holdings, Inc., a Maryland corporation (the "Company"), directly or through agents, dealers or underwriters designated from time to time, may issue and sell from time to time one or more of the following types of its securities (the "Securities"): (i) shares of its Common Stock, \$0.01 par value per share ("Common Stock"); (ii) shares of its Preferred Stock, \$0.01 par value per share, in one or more series ("Preferred Stock"); (iii) debt securities, in one or more series, any series of which may be either senior debt securities or subordinated debt securities (collectively, "Debt Securities" and, as appropriate, "Senior Debt Securities" or "Subordinated Debt Securities"); (iv) warrants to purchase shares of Common Stock ("Common Stock Warrants"); Preferred Stock ("Preferred Stock Warrants"); and Debt Securities ("Debt Warrants" and together with Common Stock Warrants and Preferred Stock Warrants, collectively, "Securities Warrants"); and (v) any combination of the foregoing, either individually or as units consisting of one or more of the foregoing types of Securities.
 The Securities offered pursuant to this Prospectus may be issued in one or more series, in amounts, at prices and on terms to be determined at the time of the offering of each such series.
 The Securities offered by the Company pursuant to this Prospectus will be limited to \$200,000,000 aggregate initial public offering price, including the exercise price of any Securities Warrants.
+As of the date of this Prospectus, the Company has issued 3,400,000 shares of Common Stock with an aggregate initial public offering price of \$92,650,000.

-SEE "RISK FACTORS" STARTING ON PAGE 9 FOR A DISCUSSION OF CERTAIN FACTORS THAT SHOULD BE CONSIDERED BY PROSPECTIVE PURCHASES.
+SEE "RISK FACTORS" STARTING ON PAGE 7 FOR A DISCUSSION OF CERTAIN FACTORS THAT SHOULD BE CONSIDERED BY PROSPECTIVE PURCHASERS OF THE SECURITIES.

 The specific terms of each offering of Securities in respect of which this Prospectus is being delivered are set forth in an accompanying Prospectus Supplement (each, a "Prospectus Supplement") relating to such offering of Securities.
-Such specific terms include, without limitation, to the extent applicable; (1) in the case of any series of Preferred Stock, the specific designations, preferences, conversion and other rights, voting powers and restrictions, limitations as to dividends and other distributions, qualifications or terms or conditions of redemption of such series of Preferred Stock; (2) in the case of any series of Debt Securities, the specific designations, rights and restrictions of such series of Debt Securities including without limitation whether the Debt Securities are Senior Debt Securities or Subordinated Debt Securities, the currency in which such Debt Securities are denominated and payable, the aggregate principal amount, stated maturity, method of calculating and dates for payment of interest and premium, if any, and any conversion, exchange, redemption or sinking fund provisions; (3) in the case of the Securities Warrants, the Debt Securities, Preferred Stock or Common Stock, as applicable, for which each such warrant is exercisable, and the exercise price, duration, detachability and call provisions of each such warrant; and (4) in the case of any offering of Securities, to the extent applicable, the initial public offering price or prices, listing on any securities exchange, certain federal income tax consequences and the agents, dealers or underwriters, if any, participating in the offering and sale of the Securities.
+Such specific terms include, without limitation, to the extent applicable; (1) in the case of any series of Preferred Stock, the specific designations, preferences, conversion and other rights, voting powers and restrictions, limitations as to dividends and other distributions, qualifications or terms or conditions of redemption of such series of Preferred Stock; (2) in the case of any series of Debt Securities, the specific designations, rights and restrictions of such series of Debt Securities, including without limitation whether the Debt Securities are Senior Debt Securities or Subordinated Debt Securities, the currency in which such Debt Securities are denominated and payable, the aggregate principal amount, stated maturity, method of calculating and dates for payment of interest and premium, if any, and any conversion, exchange, redemption or sinking fund provisions; (3) in the case of the Securities Warrants, the Debt Securities, Preferred Stock or Common Stock, as applicable, for which each such warrant is exercisable, and the exercise price, duration, detachability and call provisions of each such warrant; and (4) in the case of any offering of Securities, to the extent applicable, the initial public offering price or prices, listing on any securities exchange, certain federal income tax consequences and the agents, dealers or underwriters, if any, participating in the offering and sale of the Securities.
 If so specified in the applicable Prospectus Supplement, any series of Securities may be issued in whole or in part in the form of one or more temporary or permanent Global Securities, as defined herein.